johnsam765/Registration_backend/README.md

    If not already done, install project dependencies by running the following command:
    **mvn clean install**
-4. **Start the Spring Boot Application Server:** (JAVA v17) Start the Spring development server with the following command:
+4. **Start the Spring Boot Application Server:** (JAVA v17) Start the Spring development server from IDE
-   Navigate to the target folder **cd backend\target** **java -jar backend-0.0.1-SNAPSHOT.jar**